Abhinav2656/Image_To_Text_Converter/README.md

 5. **Add API keys** to the `.env` file.
 6. **Run the Streamlit app**: `streamlit run app.py`

 Once these steps are completed, the application should be running and available for use.
-Let me know if you need further assistance!